mauilema/Algos-Data-Structures/Nth Fibonacci/nthFibonacci.md

 <pre>
 "13 "
 <span class="CodeEditor-promptComment">// 0, 1, 1, 2, 3, 5, 8, 13</span>
-<span class="CodeEditor-promptComment">// the above is the Fibonacci sequence leading to the nth Fibonacci of 8 </span>
+<span class="CodeEditor-promptComment">// the above is the Fibonacci sequence leading to the nth Fibonacci of 8 which is 13</span>
 <!--0,1,1,2,3,5,8,13-->
 <!-- the above is the Fibonacci sequence leading to the nth Fibonacci of 8 which 13-->
 </pre>